-Hotel revenues and expenses were Baht 85 million Baht 43 million, respectively, lower than last year resulting in operating profit being Baht 42 million lower.
-The operating profit margin of 43 percent was the same as 2017 and 2016.
+Hotel revenues were lower Baht 216 million than last year and expenses were higher Baht 40 million than last year resulting in operating profit being Baht 256 million lower.
+The operating profit margin of 38 percent was lower than 2018 and 2017 which were the same as 43 percent.
 The main reasons for this were:

-- The decrease in revenue of hotel operations is due to reduction in occupancy of Laguna Phuket hotels. - The decrease in the cost of hotel operations is in line with the lower hotel revenue.
+- The decrease in revenue of hotel operations is due to reduction in occupancy of Laguna Phuket hotels. - Cost of hotel operations increased by Baht 40 million due to the operating cost Laguna Holiday Club Resorts which is now classified under the hotel segment, offset by the lower cost of other hotels which is in line with the lower hotel revenue.